hg-mirrors/pypy_revdb/README.rst

 ``print``

-  ``print`` can run any Python code, including (single-line) statements.
-  It only prints the result if it was an expression and that expression returns a result different from ``None``, like the interactive mode of Python.
+  The ``print`` command can run any Python code, including (single-line) statements.
+It only prints the result if it was an expression and that expression returns a result different from ``None``.
+In other words, it works like typing at Python's interactive mode does; it does not work like Python's own ``print`` statement.

 ``$5 =``

-  Whenever a dynamic (i.e. non-prebuilt) object is printed, there is a numeric prefix like ``$5 =``.
+  Whenever a dynamic (i.e. non-prebuilt) object is printed, it is printed with a numeric prefix, e.g. ``$5 =``.
 You can use the expression ``$5`` in all future Python expressions; it stands for the same object.
-It is parsed as a regular expression, so you can say ``$5.foo`` or ``len($5)`` etc.  It works even if you move at a different time in the past or the future, as long as you don't move before the time where that object was created.
-Note that the existence of ``$5`` keeps the object alive forever (it can be recalled even if you go far in the future), but this doesn't change the program's results: the ``__del__`` method is called, and weakrefs to ``$5`` go away, as per the recording.
+The parser recognizes it as a standard subexpression, so you can say ``$5.foo`` or ``len($5)`` etc.  It continues to work after you move at a different time in the past or the future.
+If you move before the time of creation for this object, using ``$5`` will raise an exception.
+Note that the existence of ``$5`` keeps the object alive forever (it can be recalled even if you go far in the future), but this doesn't change the recorded program's own results: the ``__del__`` method is called, and weakrefs to ``$5`` go away, as per the recording.